-According to the U.S. Bureau of Labor Statistics (BLS), employment of police identification and records officers – including crime scene investigators – will experience strong growth in coming years.
-The expanding population will lead to increased demand for law enforcement personnel, including CSI professionals, who may see stronger job opportunities in areas such as DNA analysis and computer forensics.
+According to the U.S. Bureau of Labor Statistics (BLS), employment in the field of crime scene investigation should continue to grow in the coming years.
+The expanding population will help drive demand for law enforcement personnel, including CSI professionals, who may see stronger job opportunities in areas such as DNA analysis and computer forensics.

 Criminalists also play an important role on the CSI team.
-They may analyze body tissues to determine the presence of drugs, alcohol or poisons; often, they analyze and compare handwriting, printing, typewriting, fingerprints, and foot and palm imprints for identification purposes.
-Criminalists are also called upon to identify tool marks, fired bullets, cartridge cases and residues to help determine the use of firearms in crimes.
-They may examine body fluids and physiological evidence, like bloodstains, to help solve a crime.
+They may analyze and compare handwriting, printing, fingerprints, and foot and palm imprints for identification purposes.
+Criminalists are also called upon to identify bullet fragments and casings, and residues to help determine the use of firearms in crimes.
+They may examine physiological evidence, such as bloodstains, to help solve a crime.

 Forensic scientists work in laboratories and oversee a variety of tests.
-These CSI specialists are responsible for the identification and classification of biological and physical substances, materials, mechanical devices, liquids and other physical evidence.
-Their work often involves determining the chemical composition of materials and testing objects or human tissues and fluids for the presence of specific substances, using microphotography, spectophotometry, infrared and ultraviolet light, or spectroscopy.
-Forensic scientists sometimes work in the field at the scene of a crime; they may reconstruct a crime scene by using plaster casts to preserve footprints or tire tracks.
-They may also be required to testify in court regarding test results of evidence collected from a crime scene.
+These CSI specialists may be responsible for the identification and classification of biological and physical substances, materials, mechanical devices, liquids and other physical evidence.
+Their work often involves determining the chemical composition of materials and testing for the presence of specific substances, including through the use of infrared and ultraviolet light.
+Forensic scientists may reconstruct a crime scene by using plaster casts to preserve footprints or tire tracks.
+They may also be required to testify in court regarding testing of evidence collected from a crime scene.

 The work environment for professionals in CSI careers varies according to their position.
-Some CSI specialists work in the field, reporting for duty wherever crimes occur.
-At times, they may be subjected to severe weather conditions.
-Other CSI tem members work mostly in a laboratory setting, or may divide their time between crime scenes, a lab and an office.
-Depending on the job, travel may be an occasional or frequent requirement.
-Work hours vary, but most CSI jobs require 40 hours a week, which may include flexible and on-call hours.
+Some CSI specialists work in the field, reporting for duty wherever crimes occur, while others work mostly in a lab setting.
+Still others may divide their time among crime scenes, a lab and an office.

-Most CSI jobs require a bachelor’s degree, along with some work experience.
+CSI jobs typically call for a bachelor’s degree, along with some work experience.
 Some employers prefer candidates to have a master’s degree.
 Experience may be acquired through internships, law enforcement work or military service.
-Certain positions may require a background or courses in biology, chemistry or forensics.
+Certain positions may require a background in biology, chemistry or forensics.

 The path to a CSI career can begin with a bachelor’s degree in criminal justice.
-Coursework typically includes scientific and technical communications, introduction to criminal justice, criminology and research methods.
+Coursework typically includes criminal justice theories and research methods.
 Graduates of a criminal justice program should be able to:

-Many employers offer opportunities for continuing education.
-It’s possible to gain an entry-level position with a bachelor’s degree and use tuition assistance to further your education.
+Some employers offer opportunities for continuing education, making it possible for individuals to attain an entry-level position with a bachelor’s degree and use tuition assistance to further their education.

-Pursuing an exciting CSI career such as crime scene analyst, crime laboratory analyst, criminalist or forensic scientist requires abilities ranging from analyzing evidence to maintaining composure under trial cross-examination.
-Sharp written and verbal communication skills, analytical thinking and detail-oriented work habits are also vital to success in this field.
-If you find solving mysteries exciting and the idea of working in law enforcement appeals to you, then a CSI career could be an excellent choice.
-A bachelor’s degree in criminal justice can put you on track to a challenging and rewarding CSI position!
+Pursuing a CSI career such as crime scene analyst, crime laboratory analyst, criminalist or forensic scientist requires abilities ranging from analyzing evidence to maintaining composure during courtroom cross-examinations.
+Sharp written and verbal communication skills, analytical thinking and detail-oriented work habits are also important attributes in this field.
+If you’re fascinated by solving mysteries and hope to work in law enforcement, then a CSI career could be an excellent choice.
+A bachelor’s degree in criminal justice can provide a solid foundation for these exciting and rewarding careers.